hanabi/hanabi.github.io/README.md

 * A person with a fully clued hand may give a low value clue because they are not sure that they can play anything (and they can't discard because their hand is fully clued).
 Similar to a *Double Discard* situation, do NOT read too closely into any clues given during this state.
 * If the team is out of clues and someone's hand is fully clued, then you HAVE to discard to generate a clue for them.
 Similarly, if there is only 1 clue left, you cannot steal it from them.
 * When a player is in a *Locked Hand* situation, everyone understands that they might be giving a "stall" clue.
 However, there are limits - they are not allowed to just clue anything they want.
 The following are the specific stall clues that they are allowed to give.
 First, they can do the same "stall" clues that players in a *Double Discard* situation can do:
-  1) Tempo clues
+  * Tempo clues
-  2) 5 Stalls (cluing off-chop 5's)
+  * 5 Stalls (cluing off-chop 5's)
-  3) 2 Saves on 2's that are present in another player's hand
+  * 2 Saves on 2's that are present in another player's hand
-  4) Filling in extra info on "mystery" cards that are still not playable
+  * Filling in extra info on "mystery" cards that are still not playable
-  5) Re-cluing 5's to a player (a "hard burn")
+  * Re-cluing 5's to a player (a "hard burn")
 * They can also:

-  6) Save any card on chop (referred to as a *Locked Hand Save*)
+  * Save any card on chop (referred to as a *Locked Hand Save*)
 * Players with a *Locked Hand* MUST follow general clue priority.
-For example:
-  * A locked player cannot *5 Stall* if there is a normal *Play Clue* or *Save Clue* to give.
+  * For example, a locked player cannot *5 Stall* if there is a normal *Play Clue* or *Save Clue* to give.
 (If they do, it will look like a *Play Clue* on the 5.)
-  * A locked player cannot perform a *Locked Hand Save* if there is a *5 Stall* or *Tempo Clue* to give.
+  * For example, a locked player cannot perform a *Locked Hand Save* if there is a *5 Stall* or *Tempo Clue* to give.
 (If they do, it will look like a *Play Clue* on the clued card.)

 ### The Anxiety Play (Forcing a Locked Player to Play)